Benedictine University Institutional Aid

-- Institutional awards applicable for incoming freshmen starting Fall 2018 term.
+- Institutional awards are applicable for incoming freshman starting in the fall 2019 semester.

-- Scholarships are limited to a maximum of four years or eight terms of institutional awards.
-Awards will be finalized after submission of seventh semester/quarter grades; no revisions to merit awards will be made after the seventh semester/quarter.
+- Scholarships are limited to a maximum of four years or eight terms.
+Awards are finalized after submission of seventh semester/quarter grades.
+No revisions to merit awards are made after the seventh semester/quarter.

 - Institutional awards are applicable to the cost of tuition only.

 - Students from Benedictine University at Mesa qualify for special tuition rates and are not eligible for these scholarships.